whatisnuclear/website/_posts/2020-01-26-offshore-power-systems.md

 The fundamental safety challenge in nuclear power is maintaining cooling of [decay heat]({% link decay-heat.html %}).
 Nuclear reactors don't shut all the way down when the control rods go in; they drop to 7% of full power while the fission products start to slowly release their residual energy.
-After an day it's at 1%.
+After a day it's at 1%.
 After 4 days it's at 0.5%, and so on.
 Of course, 1% of 3 gigawatts is 30 million watts.
 Thus, plants must have reliable means of removing the heat after shutdown.
 Failure of this cooling caused the accidents at Three Mile Island (a valve was stuck open and the cooling water was lost) and